swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 ### Automation

-Many existing and prospective upcoming features imply or implement simple and consistent source modifications to facilitate adoption:
+Many existing and prospective upcoming features come with simple and reliable migration paths to facilitate adoption:

 * [`NonfrozenEnumExhaustivity`][SE-0192]: Restore exhaustivity with
   `@unknown default:`.